 Today’s modes of banking may be less about disrupting the status quo of lending and more about finding a new definition of banking as a whole.
 Those same Millennials and GenZers who might have started a disruption in the financial industry may also be the ones to usher in new ways of doing business.

 No matter what the money will be used for, comparing rates and lenders is always a good idea.
 The proliferation of online lenders certainly provides consumers with more options, but some financial needs might require the services of a traditional bank.

 Something else to consider is how much of a loan you can afford and if a personal loan makes sense for your particular financial needs and situation.

-SoFi unsecured personal loans have low, fixed rates and no fees.
+SoFi unsecured personal loans have low, fixed rates and no fees required.
 Checking your rate takes just 1 minute.
-With lower interest rates than credit cards, a SoFi personal loan may be the right option for you.
+With lower interest rates than credit cards, a SoFi Personal Loan may be the right option for you.

 SoFi Loan Products